Sow your seeds in Fall to get a jump start on many perennial and biennial plants. Get a gorgeous garden next Spring for

-All the plants here I am growing in my very own garden and every one of them I started from seeds.
-Year after year they will reseed themselves if I let them. (to prevent self seeding see this post, Off With Their Heads!)
+Many of the plants here I am growing in my very own garden and every one of them I started from seeds.
+Year after year they will reseed themselves if I let them. (to prevent self-seeding see this post, Off With Their Heads!)
 You can have beautiful flowers by next spring and summer if you sow your seeds in Fall.